A/N: A huge thanks to Shinigamioni and TrisanaChandler13 for looking this over.

 Neither of them said anything already knowing how the other felt.

 They held hands, watching as the sun set and the moon rose.
-The beauty of nature surrounded them, allowing them some peace before they had to return to civilization.
+The beauty of nature surrounded them, allowing them a small bit of peace before they had to return to civilization.